Sacred Art 101 (4 of 4): Types of Christian Artwork

 The subject matter of historical art is typically Natural (though, if a miraculous feat is being depicted specifically as a historical event, then a Supernatural element may be present).
 Either way, since the aim of the genre is to commemorate the occurrence of the event within time and space, the mode must have a strong element of Realism.
 While the style can vary, a credible Illusionism often best achieves the aim of giving the viewer a sense for what it would have been like to be present at the happening.

-In any case, unlike with sacred or devotional art, priority in historical works is given to accuracy of detail over spiritual significance.
+In any case, unlike with all the other categories of Christian art, priority in historical works is given to accuracy of detail over spiritual significance.
 The latter need not be neglected, and there is typically some salutary spiritual goal in commemorating the event, but the spiritual vision should never be allowed to overwhelm the historical particularity of the image.

 Placement